Sant720/sandwich/content/docs/sandwich/core-principles.md

 ## Contrast

-In sandwich-making, **contrast** is the deliberate pairing of ingredients with **oposing or complimentary flavors, textures, or sensory qualities** to create a dynamic and engaging eating experience.
+In sandwich-making, **contrast** is the deliberate pairing of ingredients with **opposing or complementary flavors, textures, or sensory qualities** to create a dynamic and engaging eating experience.
 Instead of allowing components to blend into a single note, contrast introduces variation so each bite feels balanced, interesting, and satisfying.

 Contrast is not a garnish or an optional detail; it is a structural design principle that prevents heaviness, monotony, and flatness while amplifying the strengths of each ingredient.